fracture clinic program

 Many kids will have a broken bone at some point.
 Most aren't too big of a deal, but fractures can be scary for kids and parents alike.
 Here's what to expect from our fracture clinic.

-Dayton Children’s orthopedic center treats fractures of the upper extremity; hand, elbow, wrist, shoulder and lower extremity; hip, femur, knee, ankle and foot with appointments at three locations.
+Dayton Children’s orthopedics division treats fractures of the upper extremity; hand, elbow, wrist, shoulder and lower extremity; hip, femur, knee, ankle and foot with appointments at three locations--main campus, south campus and Troy.
 Scheduled appointments are available for fracture care five days a week and can be scheduled online.
 All of our pediatric orthopedic clinics offer complete casting services and on-site crutch training.

 prepare for your fracture visit